owldot/lanadz.github.io/_posts/2019-04-26-heroku-deploy-branch.markdown

 ---
 layout: post
-title: "Deploy other branch to heroku"
+title: 'Deploy other branch to heroku'
 date: 2019-04-26
 tags:
-- configuration
+  - terminal
 keywords:
   - heroku
   - Deploy other branch to heroku
   - SPA and rails on one server
 ---

 I am building an API server and SPA separately.
 Since free dynos on Heroku are slow, to improve performance I put everything on one server.

 <!--more-->

 So, I

 - `yarn build` SPA project
 - put that built files to the `public` directory of my rails app
 - my rails app is deployed to Heroku

 Works like a charm on a couple of projects.